isomerpages/moe-bukitviewpri/_student/MOE Sexuality Education.md

 **Please Note:**
 **\*For 2023, the Primary 5 lesson “Did You Know?” will also be conducted for the Primary 6 cohort.**

+#### **INFORMATION FOR PARENTS**

+8\.
+Parents may opt their children out of the Sexuality Education lessons and/or supplementary Sexuality Education programmes by MOE-approved external providers.

+9\.
+Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an online opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [HERE](https://bukitviewpri.moe.edu.sg/qql/slot/u318/ANNEX%20A%20OptOut%20Form%20Pr%202023.pdf).
+The completed opt-out is to be submitted by **18 January 2023.**

+10. Parents can contact the school at **bukitview\_ps@moe.edu.sg** for discussion or to seek clarification about the school's Sexuality Education programme.